 Security is essential for any website to provide security, build the trust of visitors, and for better ranking.

-It’s necessary for the transactional or membership-based site, so you encrypt the sensitive data from a client to a server.
+It’s necessary for the transactional or membership-based site to encrypt the sensitive data from a client to a server.

 Improve your Website Security with SSL/TLS Certificate.